JasperBraun/stl_ios_utilities/dev/design_docs/parse_delimited_row_design_doc.md

 Options for the `parse_delimited_row` function are passed to the function as in the form of a `ParseDelimitedRowOptions` object.
 This object is implemented as a `struct` with each option represented by one of its members.
+* `delimiter`: sets the delimiting character in the input stream.
+* `min_fields`: sets the minimum number of fields expected to be read.
+* `max_fields`: sets the maximum number of fields expected to be read.
+* `ignore_additional_fields`: determines whether additional fields are ignored when encountered, or whether an exception is thrown instead.
+* `field_parsers`: a map from integers to function pointers indicating which field-parsing function should be applied to which column; column count starts at 0 and if no parser is assigned for a column, field is not parsed.

 ## Usage example
 Here is an example of the intended usage of the `parse_delimited_row` function